snl-dakota/dakota/docs/user/usingdakota/studytypes/sensitivityanalysis.rst

 The Morris one-at-a-time (MOAT) method is a global approach to screen out unimportant inputs.
-The algorithm is described in detail in :ref:`the PSUADE MOAD documentation <dace:psuade>`.
+The algorithm is described in detail in :ref:`the PSUADE MOAT documentation <dace:psuade>`.

 At a high level, the method creates a distribution of elementary effects for a single input by computing finite-difference derivative approximations of the partial derivative of the output with respect to the input at random points in the input domain.

 From this sample set, the following metrics are computed:
 - **Modified mean** (:math:`\mu^*`): The average absolute value of